fexadyn/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 First, I decided on 4 different scales to cover all the appearances of the cars at different distances.
 I used sliding windows of sizes 64x64, 128x128, 196x196 and 256x256.
 Then, slided windows in the lower half of the image with 0.75 overlap.
-Because per frame processing time increases linearly with the total number of slidipng windows, I performed sliding window search only on the right upper half of the image as the project video contains car on the right of the egocar only.
+Because per frame processing time increases linearly with the total number of slidipng windows, I performed sliding window search only on the right lower half of the image as the project video contains car on the right of the egocar only.
 Here is the different scales of sliding windows that I used:

 ![alt text][image4a]
 ![alt text][image4b]